 It wasn’t until we were hiking a little further up, and we stumbled into the water spigots and the well that I started to seriously reconsider the context of this music festival.
 Any event that requires its own source of water, namely, the pricey undertaking of drilling a well, is no small thing.
 As a researcher, I followed my instinct to dig in and see what other information I could unearth.
 What I found was an event that not only represented the mix of cultural currents that flowed through Eureka Springs in the early 1970s (and still does today) but also the trail of historical connections woven by the paths of people associated with it.

 The Ozark Mountain Folk Fair held Memorial Day weekend of 1973 was the first and only outdoor music festival held at the ten-acre Oakhill Eco-Park in Carroll County, north of Eureka Springs and just south of the Missouri state line.
-I have been told that local politics and cultural conflicts contributed to it being a unique event.
+I have been told that conflicts over money, namely that “No one, including performers, was paid,” contributed to it being a unique event.
 Various musicians including John Lee Hooker, Ramblin’ Jack Elliot, Big Mama Thornton, Nitty Gritty Dirt Band, Earl Scruggs, and many others performed at the three-day festival that represented a variety of musical genres, such as bluegrass, folk, blues, and gospel.
 Organizers had prepared for a crowd of 60,000 people, though the Lawrence (KS) Daily Journal reported that as many as 150,000 people showed up despite the rain and subsequent mud to see the show.
 The overwhelming crowd was unanticipated and as a result, local service stations temporarily ran out of gasoline.
 To compare, Wakarusa, the folk-music festival held annually on Mulberry Mountain in Franklin County had about 50,000 people attending in 2005, or to think of it another way, the present population of Fayetteville totals just over 75,000.

-The Eco-Park was designed by Albert Skiles, a local Fayetteville architect who has gone on to design many modern and environmentally friendly homes, such as this one, featured in the pages of Dwell magazine, as well as well-known buildings including the expansion of the Dickson St. Liquor retail store and the Little Portion Chapel.
-Little Portion Chapel is run by the Brothers and Sisters of Charity of the Little Portion hermitage/monastery near Eureka Springs, founded by John Michael Talbot.
+The Eco-Park was designed by Albert Skiles, a local Fayetteville architect who has gone on to design many modern and environmentally friendly homes along with well-known buildings including the expansion of the Dickson St. Liquor retail store in Fayetteville and the Little Portion Chapel near Eureka Springs.
+Little Portion Chapel is run by the Brothers and Sisters of Charity of the Little Portion hermitage/monastery, founded by John Michael Talbot.
 Talbot was formerly the guitarist for Oklahoma City-based band Mason Proffit, who was among the many acts in the line-up at the Ozark Mountain Folk Fair.